amethyst/specs/book/src/12_tracked.md

 There are three different event types that we can subscribe to:

-* InsertedFlag - will be sent whan a component is added to the storage
+* InsertedFlag - will be sent when a component is added to the storage
 * ModifiedFlag - will be sent when a component is fetched mutably from the storage
 * RemovedFlag - will be sent when a component is removed from the storage